-Companies that have responded to the CDP Full Corporate Questionnaire will have disclosed this metric within within questions 7.5 and 7.8 "Account for your organization's gross global Scope 3 emissions, disclosing and explaining any exclusions".
+Companies that have responded to the CDP Full Corporate Questionnaire will have disclosed this metric within questions 7.5 and 7.8 "Account for your organization's gross global Scope 3 emissions, disclosing and explaining any exclusions".
 Submission of CDP Full Corporate Questionnaire responses would be sufficient as evidence of public disclosure, assuming public disclosure of CDP submission was selected.

 Companies following the SBTi Criteria and Recommendations for Near-term Targets and SBTi Corporate Net Zero Standard will be required to disclose this metric.
 Additionally, this metric can be found within section 29 (a) of the most up to date IFRS S2 standards.
-Lastly, this metric can be found within the GRI framework 305-3: Other indirect (scope 3) emissions and within the most up to date TCFD framework within Metrics and Targets recommended disclosure (b).
+Lastly, this metric can be found within the GRI framework 305-3: Other indirect (scope 3) emissions.